amdw/enginecloud/README.md

   to reduce that somewhat, but you still need to make a number of decisions that require a degree of understanding, and install and use software on your computer that is normally only used by developers.
+* You don't get a hosted web UI or mobile app.
 * You won't get the kind of customer support you would get from a dedicated provider.
 * The pricing model of cloud providers is more complex, and once you start using